scepticulous/lita-github/README.md

 Here is the current functionality:

+### GitHub Main Handler

 * `!gh status`
   * get the current system status for GitHub
 * `!gh version`
   * get the version of handler

+### GitHub Repository Handler
+* `!gh repo create PagerDuty/lita-github private:true team:<team_slug>`
+  * This creates a new repository, sets it to private, and adds the team you've specified.
+  * This method can be disabled by setting `config.handlers.github.repo_create_enabled = false` in your configuration file
+* `!gh repo delete PagerDuty/lita-github`
+  * Deletes the repo you specify, requires confirmation before doing so
+  * **Note:** This method is disabled by default, you need to enable it by setting `config.handlers.github.repo_delete_enabled = true` in your configuration file

+### Github PR Handler
+* `!gh pr merge #42 PagerDuty/lita-github` or `!shipit #42 PagerDuty/lita-github`
+  * This merges the specified pull request
+  * This method can be disabled by setting `config.handlers.github.pr_merge_enabled = false` in your configuration file